Praqma/rook-ask-demo/README.md

 Now click ```Next```.

-Becaurse Jira stops answering on ```/status``` while setting up the database, it might get not-ready, and the ingress will stop sending traefik.
+Because Jira stops answering on ```/status``` while setting up the database, it might get not-ready, and the ingress will stop sending traefik.
 Wait until the Ready state of jira-0 is 1/1 again, then press F5 in the browser.
 Or, use a portforward to jira-0 and setup jira that way.

 Put the settings you want under Application properties like the ```Application Title```, ```Mode``` and ```BaseUrl```. ```BaseUrl``` should be the same as the Ingress value in ```/ask/values.yaml```.
 Click next.